 Oral opioid overdoses cause 16,000 deaths per year

 To be sure, there are potential complications with epidural steroid injections, which primarily involve infection, bleeding, where the injection is placed, and the choice of medication used in the injection.
-Risks are considered every day by physicians who, not only treat conditions using medical procedures, but also the use of oral medications.
+Risks are considered every day by physicians who treat conditions not only using medical procedures but also using oral medications.
 Opioid overdose deaths are about 16,000 per year, more than motor vehicle accidents.
 But the FDA has recently approved, under considerable opposition, a new combination opioid, Zohydro, despite their own advisory panel voting 11 to 2 against it (without a single scientist or physician voting for it).

 Merits of epidural steroid injections